 The best way to treat a disease is to stop it from happening.
 It’s something so widely understood that this adage has so many variations.
 And when it comes to child tooth decay, it’s something that continues to hold true.

 In 2010, the AAP released A Pediatric Guide to Children’s Oral Health.
-It contained guidelines on how to take care of one’s primary teeth.
-Especially at crucial developmental stages.
+It contained guidelines on how to take care of one’s primary teeth, especially at crucial developmental stages.
 Aside from providing information, the guide also encourages preventive dental measures.
 In the section on feeding, there are guidelines for each feeding method, from breastfeeding to sippy cups.
 One article also covers the use and benefits of fluoride varnish.
-Even children aged 0-3 years can get the advantages of this treatment.
+Even children ages 0-3 years can get advantages from this treatment.
 This is particularly true for children with a compromised immune system.

 Cavity treatment depends on your child’s age and severity of decay

-How does one treat cavities in baby teeth, then?
+How does pediatric dentists treat cavities in baby teeth, you still wonder?
 It really depends on two factors: your child’s age and the severity of the tooth decay.
-For the most part, you can fix up small cavities with a dental filling.
+For the most part, you can fix small cavities with a dental filling.
 The procedure follows your typical operation.
 Anesthesia is provided, the teeth are cleaned, and the decay is drilled out and filled.
 The difference depends on how young your child is.
 Younger kids might be a little fussier and might need a stronger anesthetic to make it through the operation.
 Older kids might be able to fare better with a local anesthetic.